Dianna Wolfson

-Dianna Wolfson is an officer in the United States Navy who is the first woman to lead an American Naval Shipyard, and currently serves as the 110th Commander of the Norfolk Naval Shipyard.
+Dianna Wolfson is an officer in the United States Navy who is the first woman to lead an American Naval Shipyard, and served from January 2021 to June 2023 as the 110th Commander of the Norfolk Naval Shipyard.
 From June 2019 to December 2020 she served as the 50th Commander of the Puget Sound Naval Shipyard.

 Naval career

 Wolfson previously worked in the Reactor Mechanical Division aboard the USS George Washington from 1998 to 2001 before serving as an Assistant Project Superintendent at Portsmouth Naval Shipyard from 2004 to 2007 and the Main Propulsion Assistant on the USS Carl Vinson from 2007 to 2009.
 Wolfson also served as the Project Superintendent at Norfolk Naval Shipyard for the engineered overhaul of the USS Newport News and was selected in 2017 as Operations Officer at Norfolk Naval Shipyard, where she was responsible for overseeing the overhauls of nuclear powered aircraft carriers, submarines, conventional surface ships, and nuclear moored training ships.